 Talcott Mountain saw not one, or two, but five towers atop the Connecticut mountain prior to the tower that stands today.
 The first tower, built by Daniel Wadsworth, stood from 1810 until 1840 when it blew down in a windstorm.

-Daniel Wadsworth’s first tower was built entirely of wood and stood 55 feet tall.
+Daniel Wadsworth’s first tower was constructed entirely of wood and stood 55 feet tall.
 It featured an observation deck for the public to enjoy.
 After the loss of the first tower, Daniel constructed another one, but this time, secured it to Talcott Mountain with large steel cables.
 This second tower, which stood at 65 feet tall, was lost in 1864 to a fire.

 Three years later, a third tower was constructed by Mathew Bartlett with the idea of charging visitors to tour the destination.
 This tower at Talcott Mountain began an important and popular piece of the community.
 This 60-foot tavern had public grounds and many buildings for merriment.
 These included a tavern, a dance hall, and a carriage house for the horses that would transport visitors to the top.
 Mark Twain and many of his friends were known to frequent the tower at this time.